 DST Offset Numeric Bounded Format/Elapsed Interval Format Specifies the amount of time the displayed local time is moved forward when entering Daylight Savings.
 A value of zero disables this feature and local time is not adjusted for DST.
 Start of the Week Monday - Sunday Specifies the start day of the week used for Trending and Forecasting.NOTE: Changing the start day of the week clears all trending and forecasting data.

-the following information under :
+information under :

 Parameter Value Description Enable NTP Time Sync NTP, SNTP, No NTP: specifies NTP time synchronization.

 SNTP: specifies SNTP time synchronization.NOTE: SNTP is recommended for revenue-related applications.